medined/perl-5-by-example/perl_5_by_example/objects.md

 not methods.
 As far as I know, however, there is no special terminology to reflect this.
 These information-only classes may serve as adjunct or helper classes.

-<H2><A name="Keeping Code and Data Together with Encapsulation">Keeping Code and
+## Keeping Code and Data Together with Encapsulation

-Data Together with Encapsulation</A></H2>There's not much that I need to say about encapsulation.
+There's not much that I need to say about encapsulation.
 Keeping the methods in the same place as the information they affect seems like common sense.
 It wasn't done using earlier languages mostly because the programming tools were not available.
 The extra work required to manually perform encapsulation outweighed the benefits that would be gained.